adityajha1606/adityajha1606/README.md

 ### what's on here

 **Football Impact Rating** - full ML pipeline that scores Premier League players on what they actually do rather than just goals and assists. because Kanté deserved better than 0 goals 0 assists, and so did every centre-back in history. live on Streamlit, go poke at it.

+**MeterDown** *(contributor)* - Java Swing desktop app that aggregates Uber, Ola, and Rapido fares side by side for Chennai. i worked on the booking workflow, SQLite database layer, and Google Maps API integration.
+MVC architecture, SHA-256 auth, the works. also my first time building something that genuinely felt like a product.

+**OpenIris** *(contributor)* - Chrome extension for colour vision deficiency. injects SVG `feColorMatrix` filters directly into any webpage in real time - zero lag because the browser's own rendering engine does the heavy lifting. i worked on the content script architecture and the filter injection logic. turns out making the web accessible is both technically interesting and just the right thing to do.

 **more coming** - FastAPI backend, live data, real model. not a tutorial clone.